lupyuen/lupyuen.github.io/src/pinedio.md

 _What's the first thing that we run on a brand new prototype board?_

 __Blinky Firmware__ of course!
 (Yep the firmware that blinks the LED)

 TODO

+The BL604 code is __100% identical__ to the BL602 version.
+Except for the GPIO Pin Number...

+# Flashing Firmware To BL604

+TODO